- What to Consider Before Buying a Fish Online

 - Ensure your aquarium fish tank or pond is filtered and running before purchase.
 A fish tank should be fully cycled and running before adding fish.

 Ensure your water parameters are right for your desired fish.
 Test kits are an essential item in your aquarium maintenance tool kit.

 - Do not buy fish as gifts or for third parties without consulting them.
 If you buy fish as a gift, ensure the recipient is aware and accepts the responsibility.
 Do not buy fish as a surprise gift.

 Chapter 2.
 LIVE FISH DELIVERY PROCESS

-All livestock will be delivered using APC Courier - the only delivery company in the UK licenced to carry live fish.
+All livestock will be delivered using APC or DX Courier - the only delivery companies in the UK licenced to carry live fish.
 Here is the process we follow to get fish delivered to your door.

 - Once your order is placed, we will contact you to arrange a delivery date.
 Delivery can only take place on a Tuesday, Wednesday, Thursday, or Friday.
 This is to avoid the potential of fish remaining in a delivery depot over a weekend.